 Geotourism and adventure tourism are booming industries that rely on the beauty and significance of geologically unique locations.
 Geologists also help ensure these places are preserved and enjoyed responsibly.

-Climate change is not just a modern issue — it’s a phenomenon that Earth has experienced in cycles over millions of years.
+The phenomena of climate change is not merely a contemporary problem; it has occurred on Earth in cycles spanning millions of years.
 By studying:

 - Ice cores